Whilst we continue to wash our hands frequently and use hand sanitiser at every shop entrance, we mustn’t forget to keep our jewellery clean too.

 If you don’t want to do it yourself

-Cry for the Moon have always offered complimentary jewellery cleaning, and we would love to see you to help with yours.
+Cry for the Moon has always offered complimentary jewellery cleaning, and we would love to see you to help with yours.
 We do not charge, but ask that you make a small donation to one of the Charities we support: Salvation Army, Red Cross, Scope or Shooting Star Children’s Hospice.

 We do also offer a more thorough clean and polishing service which that requires a few days in the workshop, subject to workload.
 This service is charged from £25.00 per item.
 Please ask for more details with regards to white gold and rhodium plating.

-Pearls are perhaps the one gemstone that dislike water.
+Pearls are perhaps the one gemstone that dislikes water.
 When I say ‘dislike’, this is because they are formed/grown in water and thus can still be affected by any type of liquid they are placed in.

 So, we also suggest that the best way to keep them clean is to not get them dirty (yes, far easier said than done), but the one thing to remember with pearls of any type is ‘last thing on, first thing off’.